 He holds an MBA from Harvard University and a bachelor's degree in economics and mathematics from the University of Southern California.

 Lara Balazs is a global marketing executive with a proven track record of building world-class businesses and brands.
-She has held multiple marketing leadership roles at companies such as Amazon, Visa, Nike, Gap, Prophet Brand Strategy and General Mills.
+She has held multiple marketing leadership roles at companies such as Amazon, Visa, Nike, Gap and General Mills.
+Currently, she is the Chief Marketing Officer of Intuit, the maker of the financial solutions of QuickBooks, TurboTax and Mint.
+She is responsible for global marketing and communications in support of Intuit’s mission to power prosperity for customers around the world.

-Most recently, as Vice President, Worldwide Prime and Amazon North America Marketing, Lara was responsible for driving growth of the Prime membership program globally, running all paid, owned and operated channels to optimize go-to-market performance.
-She also led end to end marketing for Amazon across channels and categories for the North America region.
+Before joining Intuit, Lara was Vice President, Worldwide Prime and Amazon North America Marketing, where she was responsible for driving growth of the Prime membership program globally, running all paid, owned and earned channels to optimize go-to-market performance.
+She also led end-to-end marketing for Amazon across channels and categories for the North America region.

-Prior to Amazon, Lara held a variety of roles at Visa including as SVP, Head of Visa North America Marketing.
+Prior to Amazon, Lara held a variety of roles at Visa including Senior Vice President, head of Visa North America Marketing.
 In this role, she was responsible for all aspects of marketing in Visa’s largest revenue-driving region.
 As a key driver in Visa’s transformation to digital payment leadership, Lara oversaw marketing and communications for all digital product launches including Visa Checkout and Apple Pay.
 At Visa, she also led global marketing strategy and planning, global product marketing and innovation marketing.

-Lara holds a Pre-Law undergraduate degree from University of Washington from which she graduated magna cum laude with Phi Beta Kappa distinction.
+Lara holds a Pre-Law undergraduate degree from the University of Washington, from which she graduated magna cum laude with Phi Beta Kappa distinction.
 She has an MBA from Kellogg Graduate School of Business at Northwestern University.

 Alex Chriss is Executive Vice President and General Manager of Intuit's Small Business and Self-Employed Group.
 Appointed to the role in January 2019, he leads a 4,500+ person organization that’s focused on powering prosperity around the world for small businesses and the self-employed by unlocking the power of millions of customers for the prosperity of each and every one.